 So, I offer these numbers for reflection.
 They don't tell us much, but they are probably more anchor than most people have when they talk about the shootings.

 And do look at the Mark Follman piece in Mother Jones.
-Then look at Richard Friday's Atlantic article.
+Then look at Richard Florida's Atlantic article.
 He takes this much further than I do.
-But remember, Friday's looking at all firearm deaths, not just mass shootings.
+But remember, Flrida's looking at all firearm deaths, not just mass shootings.

-What I've learned the past couple of days writing these two posts is this:
+Here's what I've learned the past couple of days writing these two posts:

 1. We may or may not be able to stop these mass shootings.
 It probably won't happen by trying to identify individuals likely to explode and stopping them.
 Making it hard to get weapons might have an effect, but I'm not sure given how many weapons are already out there.
 But making societal changes in general mental health care availability, teaching people how to interact more respectfully, and preventing school and workplace bullying and harassment would probably, in the longer term, give future shooters less need to shoot.

-2. Probably more important is that the shootings are a highly visible, but a relatively insignificant part of the firearm death statistics.
+2. Probably more important is that the mass shootings are a highly visible, but a relatively insignificant part of the firearm death statistics.
 Plain old murders and suicides and accidents with firearms kill 30,000 people a year.
 That's where our efforts to stop firearm deaths should start.
-The efforts there will also have an effect on mass shooters.
+The efforts there will, I'm guessing, also have an effect on mass shooters.